evanhackett/pandemic-workshop-prototype/README.md

 * Refactor actor to class ✅
 * Moved constants to their own file ✅

+# Work session four, Tuesday 4/14

+* Refactor Infected to class ✅
+* The medics and the OBSERVER PATTERN!!!

 ## Next steps

-* The medics and the OBSERVER PATTERN!!!
 * look into request animiation frame?
 * * slows down the longer its been running
 * WebGL?